 Kristin E. Bonnie

-Associate Professor and Chair of Psychology; and Faculty Director of Advising
+Associate Professor and Chair of Psychology; and Faculty Co-director of the Initiatives Program

 Phone: (608) 363-2026

 Kristin's research focuses on learning and decision making in non-human primates.
 An adjunct scientist with the Lester E Fisher Center for the Study and Conservation of Apes, Kristin has been studying the behavior of chimpanzees and gorillas at Chicago's Lincoln Park Zoo since 2008.
-More recently, she has also been collaborating with Dr. Elizabeth Lonsdorf at Franklin and Marshall College to further investigate how capuchin monkeys learn from and with others.
+More recently, she has also been collaborating with Dr. Elizabeth Lonsdorf (Franklin and Marshall College) and Dr. Sarah Brosnan (Georgia State University) to further investigate how capuchin monkeys learn from and with others.
 Prior to Beloit, Kristin conducted non-invasive observational and experimental research through the Living Links Center of the Yerkes National Primate Research Center, in Atlanta, Georgia.